sophmo08/vivid-pioneer/content/projects/titleblinded_JAP/index.md

 ---
 title: "Title blinded for anonymity"
-date: 2026-05-05
+date: 2026-07-30
-summary: "Under Review at Journal of Applied Psychology"
+summary: "Under Review at Journal of Organizational Behavior"
 tags:
   - Work in Progress
   - Leader-Member Exchange